vaj/CDI-Info/README.md

 Each entry consists of the speaker's name, a link to the YouTube content ("YouTube") and a link to the transcribed text ("Text").
 In the case of talks by several speakers, the same link is duplicated for each speaker.

+The copyright of each transcribed text belongs to the respective YouTube channel.

 ## Table of Contents

 - [Disaggregated computing related talks](#disaggregated-computing-related-talks)